-The Arena Group has established a policy for the valuation of the investments owned by Arena Investor's funds and clients, including the Arena FINCOs.
-The Arena Group prices or values all investments in accordance with such policy in a manner that it believes to be fair and reasonable.
-Senior Arena Group personnel oversee and implement the Arena Group's valuation policy for all investments and securities and may engage qualified outside third party service providers as appropriate to assist with its pricing and valuation activities.
+Arena has established a policy for the valuation of the investments owned by Arena Investor's funds and clients, including the Arena FINCOs.
+Arena prices or values all investments in accordance with such policy in a manner that it believes to be fair and reasonable.
+Senior Arena personnel oversee and implement Arena's valuation policy for all investments and securities and may engage qualified outside third party service providers as appropriate to assist with its pricing and valuation activities.